requires_redmine_plugin should defer loading plugins if not all dependencies are met

 requires_redmine_plugin is a nice facility to track inter-plugin dependencies, however, it is useless if I do not want (or cannot) rename plugins I depend on.

 I propose that plugins are deferred and loaded at a later time, if possible.

 See attached patch for a proposed solution.

-#3 Updated by Tim Felgentreff about 8 years ago
+Updated by Tim Felgentreff over 13 years ago

 Just found a bug with my patch where the asset directory wasn't set properly.
 Changed it to not replace the rails plugin locator, but use Redmine's in addition to the default one.
 This probably nicer, anyway, in case people want to add locators themselves.
 In the new implementation, the Redmine plugin locator doesn't load anything, but is only for querying the Rails plugin search path.

-#7 Updated by Massimo Rossello almost 5 years ago
+Updated by Massimo Rossello about 10 years ago

 For anyone not willing to patch the core, not requiring an end user to manage his environment.rb, I found the following workaround to be prepended on the dependent plugin's init.rb: